henriksommerfeld/blog-hugo/content/article/2019-10-18-pwa-bad-for-blog.md

 ### File download wierdness

 Sort of the same thing happened when I tried to download a large image (there are press images on the site).
 I chose to save the file and then...no feedback at all.
-When I looked in _Pictures_, the image was there, but how to get out of the "download mode"?
+When I looked in _Photos_, the image was there, but how to get out of the "download mode"?

 {{<figure src="/images/20191017_211351000_iOS.png" alt="pressbild-2-0c3....jpg.
 JPEG image 10.7 MB Open in iMovie, More..." class="image-border" width="400">}}